London Air Travel » British Airways News & Operational Updates »

 Tampa (Gatwick) – Operating up to daily

-Washington Dulles – Operating up to twice daily; Airbus A380 aircraft operates on flights BA217 & BA216
+Washington Dulles – Operating up to twice daily

 North Atlantic Ocean

-Bermuda – Operating less than daily; moves to Terminal 3 on 26 March 2023
+Bermuda – Operating up to daily; moves to Terminal 5 on 29 October 2023

 Central & South America